cruzlorite/glossbert/README.md

 This Python package provides a convenient wrapper for using [GlossBERT](https://github.com/HSLCY/GlossBERT/tree/master), allowing you to easily perform word sense disambiguation (WSD) by searching WordNet through NLTK.

-The source code found in this repository is an adaptation from: https://github.com/HSLCY/GlossBERT/blob/master/run_infer_demo_sent_cls_ws_with_nltk.py
+The source code in this repository is adapted from [this script](https://github.com/HSLCY/GlossBERT/blob/master/run_infer_demo_sent_cls_ws_with_nltk.py) from the original GlossBERT project.

 ## Features